Skip to main content

 1. Click on the sky so that your inspector now focuses on the Main scene.

-1. Switch to the Behavior tab
+1. Switch to the Behaviour tab

 • Implement the equip camera logic with the following nodes: